So this whole pandemic has been wild to say the least!

 Oddly I would still feel hurt if someone wouldn’t share juice with me.
 I don’t have cooties.

-I felt seriously mentally ill, I was awake reading magazines and watching Drag Race until 5am most nights, afraid to fall asleep in case I somehow died.
+I felt seriously mentally ill, I was awake reading magazines and watching Drag Race until 5am most nights, afraid to fall asleep incase I somehow died.

-Anyway we Zoom’ed I explained that sometimes I’d be standing in the kitchen cutting vegetables (my happy place), lying in bed watching TV or driving my car and suddenly feel like my heart had stopped beating and I was dying.
+We Zoomed and I explained that sometimes I’d be standing in the kitchen cutting vegetables (my happy place), lying in bed watching TV or driving my car and suddenly feel like my heart had stopped beating and I was dying.

 It sounds a bit bleak and permanent.
 Whilst I’ve been writing this magazine for college it’s been unsettling to read how many mental illnesses only make themselves known in a person’s late twenties.

 I thought if someone was unwell I’d notice by the time they were 16, 18, 21.
 It’s weird to think everyone you know is settled as a person at those ages and then find out that maybe they aren’t.

 And more so to think that maybe the things you did as a teenager contributed to it.
 All the invincibility and the stress you put yourself under, and the things you didn’t cope with properly culminate, like old injuries that weren’t cared for coming back to haunt you permanently.